 The pain of losing someone is real and it comes in waves, hitting you when you least expect it.
 But, our hope is in Christ and being reunited with my Mom in heaven one day.
 If you don’t have a personal relationship with Jesus, it’s really easy.
 Just ask him to come into your heart and forgive you of your sins.
 Then you will be born again and have eternal life in heaven one day too.

 I started this blog a little over 4 years ago to share our family favorite recipes and delicious desserts.
 I recently created a cookbook and dedicated it to my Mom because many of the recipes are hers.
 It’s called Savory ~ Sweet ~ Repeat.
 We’d be honored if you purchase it and enjoy our recipes too.
 It’s a delicious eCookbook full of tried & true family favorite recipes: 25 savory & 25 sweet.
 All of them are from this blog and some our family has enjoyed for 50 & even 60 years!
-There’s also a few newer family favorites as well.
+There are also a few newer family favorites as well.
 Our eCookbook downloads beautifully and is perfect for gift-giving!

 This post may contain affiliate links, which will add no extra cost to you.
 Thank you if you make a purchase – it will help support our blog!
 Please see our disclosure policy.